Behavior-Semantic Scenery Description (BSSD) of Road Networks for Automated Driving: INTRODUCTION

 Depending on the country, traffic regulations describe the applicable traffic rules in general terms (e.g., German Road Traffic Regulations \cite{BundesministeriumderJustizundfurdenVerbraucherschutz.2013}).
-However, these general rules are instantiated by the static traffic environment, i.e. the scenery.
-Many elements of the scenery are linked to the general traffic rules and only result in combination in concrete traffic rules of a present scenery.
-The specific traffic rules instantiated by the present scenery represent the previously mentioned behavioral rules and limits for all road users and thus also for HAV.
-So far, the unified derivation and linkage of these concrete traffic rules based on the scenery has not been addressed in the literature.
+There are global rules that apply everywhere regardless of the scenery (e.g. collision-free driving as prominently addressed in \cite{ShalevShwartz.8212017}) and local rules that only arise in combination with concrete sceneries.
+The local traffic rules instantiated by the present scenery represent the previously mentioned behavioral rules and limits for all road users and thus also for HAV.
+Although these local rules are not directly concerned with collision avoidance, these rules are highly relevant to road safety.
+Even if, for example, collisions are avoided at intersections, subsequent accidents involving other traffic participants can still occur due to a disregard of the applicable local behavioral rules.
+This shows that not only collision avoidance itself contributes to road safety, but also the aforementioned local rules, which are therefore indispensable.
+So far, the unified derivation and linkage of these local traffic rules based on the scenery has not been addressed in the literature.
+Therefore, the focus of this paper is on local traffic rules and the resulting behavioral limits.
+Only the legally relevant behavior limits are considered and explicitly no other behavior limiting factors such as visibility conditions or reduced friction values due to weather or other influences.